braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/location_tracking.md

 ## Technology partners

-You can also leverage location tracking with some of our partners, for example:
+You can also leverage location tracking with some of our partners:

 - [Neura][5]
 - [Radar][6]